Big Tech hiring is not a chain of random interviews. It is a decision system built to find strong engineers while limiting the cost of a bad hire.

 Practical value of this chapter

-Align expected signals with your target level so effort is spent on what actually drives hiring decisions.
+Align expected signals with your target level so effort goes into what actually drives hiring decisions.

 Signal map